yangbang18/ZeroNLG/README.md

 **Notes**:
 - `Metric`: BLEU.
 - `A->B` means translating A language into B language.
-- `B<-A` means translating B language into A language.
+- `A<-B` means translating B language into A language.

 ## Reproduction